skypjack/uvw/README.md

 ##### The event-based approach

 For `uvw` offers an event-based approach, resources are small event emitters to which listeners can be attached.
-Attaching a listener to a resource is the reccomended way to be notified about changes.
+Attaching a listener to a resource is the recommended way to be notified about changes.
 Listeners must be callable objects of type `void(const EventType &, ResourceType &)`, where:

 * `EventType` is the type of the event for which they have been designed